niaz60/DiffAI/README.md

 I also provide a example of issue in the Issues channel.

 ## Progress sync
-:white_large_square: Reorganize the code for 1D XRD generation
+:white_check_mark: Reorganize the code for 1D XRD generation
 :white_large_square: 2D XRD generation
 :white_large_square: auto augmentation